What is the purpose of

 family hiding its

-in an offshore tax shelter, the chaos over
+wealth in an offshore tax shelter, the chaos over

-the Brexit debate
+the Brexit debate and the disastrous

-of his Islamophobic attacks on the Muslim candidate for London
+results of his Islamophobic attacks on the Muslim candidate for London

 mayor, Sadiq Khan.
 Among the most eager to join the pile-on was London Mayor